GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 - Users retain any excess currency after winning a giveaway.
 As an example, a user has 220 currency, and wins a giveaway.
 Only 100 of that was actually used to win the giveaway (to make your minimum roll the same as the maximum roll - 1000-1000).
 With overflow ON, this user would end up with 120 currency after winning.
 With overflow OFF, this user would end up with 0 currency after winning.

 #### Winner cooldown
 - Prevents winners from entering/winning multiple raffles in a row.
 Setting this to 1 makes it so no one can win back to back giveaways.
+Fully customizable.

 #### Tiered or Untiered Subluck
 - Subluck is enabled by default and can be set per tier level (1, 2 or 3).
 Think of this as permanent currency that can be used every time you enter a giveaway.
 Default is 30, 35, 40.
+Fully customizable.

+#### Winner Countdown Timer in Chat
+- Countdown timer in chat automatically when you use the !winner command.
+Locking in the winner is done manually via the !lock command to give maximum control to streamer.
+Starts and ends automatically by using the standard commands.
+Fully customizable.

+#### No Luck used giveaways
+- An additional type of Giveaway that works the old fashioned way, luck is not used in any way for this type of giveaway.

+#### Winner cooldown
+- Prevent people from entering giveaways immediatley after winning one.
+Or maybe they cant do another giveaway for five giveaways after they win.
+Totally customizable.

 #### Anti-Currency Farming AKA afkreroll penalty
 - Imagine yourself in a stream that does giveaways for key carries and you are actively watching the stream from your computer at home.
 You have been trying all day to get into a Dungeon Finder key, but no one is inviting you.
 You should be rewarded for watching the stream and earning more currency to earn your next win.